-Compliance function and Appointed person for International Sanctions management in order to implement the legal provisions, assess the impact of legislative changes on the company's business, coordinate the implementation of internal procedures for international sanctions, verify the updating of information held by the company on the international sanctions regimes in force, manage with the AML appointed person the alerts received from ASF, update and endorse the internal documents on international sanctions.
+The main responsibilities of this key function are: ensure the establishment of policies and procedures necessary to conduct business.
+The holder of the compliance function is also the person designated for international sanctions and, in this capacity, coordinates the applicable legal provisions, advise the company's management in order to implement the legal provisions, assess the impact of legislative changes on the company's business, coordinate the implementation of internal procedures for international sanctions, verifies the updating of information held by the company on the international sanctions regimes in force, manages together with the AML appointed person the alerts received from ASF, update and endorse the internal documents on international sanctions.